nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

         }

         /// <summary>
-        ///  Decimeter if the value a given column is NULL
+        ///  Determine if the value a given column is NULL
         /// </summary>
         /// <param name="reader">A SqlDataReader that has not exhausted it's result set.</param>
         /// <param name="column">The name of the column from the result set refereed to by the reader.</param>